Bengo-Hub/erp-api/docs/erd/hrm.md

 - Maintain this document alongside Django model changes.
 - After changing Django models, run migrations and refresh the ERD.
-- Financial transactions (payroll payments) are managed by treasury-app - do not duplicate financial logic.
+- Financial transactions (payroll payments) are managed by treasury-api - do not duplicate financial logic.
 - User management is handled by auth-service - reference user IDs only.